jssql1234/docs-sqlacc/docs/usage/Customer/Report.md

 | Print Document Style       | Tick this checkbox to print out bulk report or send batch email |
 | Include Cancelled Documents| Tick this checkbox to include cancelled documents in the listing |

-* If you Tick Print Document Style , you will see that you will able able to choose customer invoice report format.
+* If you tick **Print Document Style** , you will see that you will be able to choose customer invoice report format.

 ![custInvoiceReportFormat](../../../static/img/usage/customer/customerReport/cust-invoice-report-format.png)
 ![custInvoiceReportFormat2](../../../static/img/usage/customer/customerReport/cust-invoice-report-format2.png)